abhn/Crypto-Learnings/README.md

 - This attack is also very realistic as real world communications are highly non-random
 - Example, Eve has `G SLARTEDS AE` and knows it stands for `I JUST LANDED`

-#### Choosen plaintext attack
+#### Chosen plaintext attack
 - The attacker can choose the plaintext that has to be encrypted to ciphertext
 - Example, Eve can choose a plaintext `ENCRYPT THIS` and get it encrypted by the communication channel `LAFJEJS STEAS`

-#### Choosen ciphertext attack
+#### Chosen ciphertext attack
 - The attacker can select a ciphertext block and have it decrypted by the communication channel
 - Example, Eve can instruct to have `LARAR ADE` decrypted and get the plain text value `EVIL ME`

 ## Encryption

 #### Key
-- Encryption works by transfering the responsibility of securing a large quantity of data to a small quantity of data.
+- Encryption works by transferring the responsibility of securing a large quantity of data to a small quantity of data.
 - This small data is derived from the password/passphrase that we humans can remember.
 - A key is of a constant length, say 128/192/256 bits for AES.